nikkNizz/Drawish/README.md

 #### Curved line
 Click the [curved line] button.
 You will be able to click on 4 points of the image through which the bezier curve will pass.
 The real-time display of the bezier curve is not available.

+#### Connected curves
+Click the [connected curves] button. click 4 points of the image to draw the first curve, the following ones will be connected.

 #### Undo/Redo
 In the top left selection box you can navigate through the history of